-If the refrigerant is too low or high, the unit will not operate and cause problems such as freezing up or other issues.
+If the refrigerant is too low or high, the unit will not operate correctly and cause problems such as freezing up or other issues.

 A pressure temperature chart also helps with the different refrigerants used since they can have different pressure ranges.

 Reading and using an HVAC pressure chart is not difficult and easy enough to use once understood.